killianmeehan/weather_app/README.md

 ## Usage

 To use the app, simply navigate [here](https://weathering-heights.streamlit.app) and follow the instructions on the Home page.
-You can explore raw data, view statistics, and create insightful visualizations to stay informed about Berlin's weather.
+You can explore raw data, view statistics, and see some Berlin weather visualisations.

 ## Contributing

-Contributions are most than welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
+Contributions are welcome!
+Feel free to open an issue or submit a pull request, I will eventually notice.

 ## License